teamVCH/sway/README.md

 #Sway

 ## Description
-An app for capturing, sharing, and collaborating on musical ideas and sketches.
+An app for capturing, sharing, and collaborating on musical ideas.

 ## User Stories